shader-slang/neural-shading-s25/README.md

 - Review the hardware-acceleration README for detailed build instructions
 - Ensure all dependencies are properly installed

+## RTXNC

+Related to the neural shaing samples is the RTX Neural Texture Compression (NTC) SDK which allows compressing all PBR textures for a single material together: https://github.com/NVIDIA-RTX/RTXNTC

 ## Contributing

 This repository contains course materials for SIGGRAPH 2025.
 For questions or issues related to the course content, please refer to the course documentation or contact the instructors.